-Our programs for K-12 students, and our teacher training programs in materials science specifically take advantage of our location on the South Side of Chicago to encourage the participation of underrepresented minority students in science.
-We especially delight in our after-school science clubs which actively engage students in scientific inquiry and foster mentoring relationships with Center participants.
+Our programs for K-12 students and teachers-training courses are designed with intention of encouraging underrepresented minority students throughout the South Side of Chicago to participate in science.
+We especially delight in our After-School Science Clubs, which actively engage students in scientific inquiry and foster mentoring relationships with Center participants.

 Teacher Professional Development

 Polk Brothers Math Program

 We collaborate with Prof. Bob Fefferman, Department of Mathematics, who runs the Polk Brothers Mathematics Program at the University of Chicago.
 In each session, we introduce teachers to practical applications of the mathematics to materials science and demonstrate activities which they can incorporate into their classrooms.